Floating Point

 There are x86 instructions for single- and double-precision, and those are by far the most commonly used.

-The (not yet well supported) AVX-512 instructions add some half precision vector instructions.
+The (not yet widely supported) AVX-512 instructions add some half precision and bfloat16 vector instructions.

 Bfloat16 is supported in Apple M2 chips and some machine learning accelerators (like Google's TPUs).